davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 ## Usage

+## Usage

-Use first organize_folder_structure.py to create organize the data in the following folder structure:
+Use first organize_folder_structure.py to create organize the data in the following folder structure.
+Modify the init.py to set the parameters and start the training/testing on the data:
+Folder Structure:

 	.
 	├── Data_folder
 	|   ├── train_set
 	|   |   ├── patient_1             # Training